Arlanthir/notes/music/FloydRose.md

 ## Remove rust from frets

 Use 0000 Steel wool or toothpaste.
-Make sure to cover the fretboard (except the frets) and the pickups (magnets will attract steel wool).
+Make sure to cover the fretboard (except the frets) with tape or a cutout card, and also cover the pickups (magnets will attract steel wool).
 Another trick mentioned is using pencil eraser, might be worth it to try.

 ## Tuning